vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * The fields `displayed quantity`, `remaining`, `quantity`, `initial peak size`, `minimum peak size`, `refresh policy` must be exposed by data node APIs in addition to all normal fields for an order.

-* An iceberg order refresh must generate an event bus event.
+* An iceberg order refresh must generate an event of the event bus.

 ### Valid order entry combinations